pengsl-lab/SVPath/README.md

 ```
 sh split.sh path/to/reference.fa
 ```
+The hg19 reference can be downloaded from https://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/
 ## Requirements
 SVPath runs on a Linux system and requires the following software packages:
 * python 3.6